History & Tradition

 Immaculate Heart of Mary (IHM) School was ready for occupancy by March 1952 when it was blessed by Archbishop Keough.
 Sisters of Mercy commuted from the St. Vincent Orphanage and later from St. Joseph Texas until the rectory was built in 1953 and former rectory and original chapel became the convent.

 The growth in the area exceeded all expectations and the original school building was outgrown quickly.
 More rooms were added in the basement of the Church and rectory and additional classrooms were added in 1955, 1956, 1958, 1960, 1962 and 1964.
 Also in 1958, the school gym and lunch room were completed.
-Today IHM is a co-educational school educating more than 450 students from the three-year-old program through eighth grade.
+Today IHM is a co-educational school educating students from the three-year-old program through eighth grade.